Managing Virtual Edges and Virtual Edge Nodes

 Change Group: Allows you to move VENs to another VE Group.
 Be sure that the VEs in the new group have connectivity to the VEN when changing VE Groups.

-The Select Site Label feature allows for efficient filtering of VEs/VENs based on Site Labels.
+You can filter VEs and VENs based on Site Labels using the Site Label filter at the top right of the page.
 This feature enhances your ability to manage large-scale deployments by allowing you to view VEs and VENs associated with specific site labels.

 Here's how to use this feature effectively: